section-engineering-education/engineering-education/articles/seaborn-tutorial/index.md

 ### Conclusion

-Data Visualization is a good way to present data and seaborn is a useful tool to have in your toolbox.
+Data Visualization is a good way to present data, and seaborn is a useful tool to have in your toolbox.
 Since it is built on top of matplotlib, you can customize your plots the same way you customize plots made using matplotlib.

+---
+Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)